ErichZimmer/OpenPIV-Python-cxx/README.md

 # OpenPIV

-OpenPIV consists in a Python and c++ modules for scripting and executing the analysis of a set of PIV image pairs.
+OpenPIV consists of Python and c++ modules for scripting and executing the analysis of a set of PIV image pairs.

 ## Warning